 Breaks down silos and division that can be created by using isolated SaaS collaboration tools

 Reinforcing a culture of the importance of communication through social media tools and dynamic, two-way communication methods

 Having a dynamic business means having staff that ranges in skill set and expertise.
-Intranets are the perfect example of a solution that reaches across your entire workforce so any employee from any department can use the intranet software with ease.
+Enterprise intranets are the perfect example of a service that reaches across your entire workforce so any employee from any department can use the intranet software with ease.
 Formatting tools and templates allow for consistent work and content from every employee, and also cuts down on the time that it takes to build and format documents from scratch.

 With everything in one centralized location, accessing information is streamlined and simplified.
 Intranet software can also be customized based on specific needs of your employee demographic, meaning you can cater to your employees’ distinct skills when implementing an intranet.
 Accessibility-feature examples in an intranet software include:

 Branding options to keep your name out there consistently and professionally

 Ability to create, format, and share content without using coding or HTML

 Access to all types of employee forms such as PTO, expense reports, insurance forms, etc.

 The user-centric capability of an enterprise intranet solution can be a huge benefit to your enterprise.
 Creating, designing, or choosing a software that is tailor-made for your employees will not only drive the adoption process, but it will also make all daily tasks easier for your workforce.